Trump visits Kenosha, calls violence ‘domestic terrorism’

 KENOSHA, Wis.
-(AP) — President Donald Trump charged into the latest eruption in the nation’s reckoning over racial injustice on Tuesday, blaming “domestic terror” that he said fueled the violence in Kenosha, Wisconsin, and declaring it was enabled by Democratic leaders.
+(AP) — President Donald Trump stood at the epicenter of the latest eruption over racial injustice Tuesday and came down squarely on the side of law enforcement, blaming “domestic terror” for the violence in Kenosha, Wisconsin, and making no nod to the underlying cause of anger and protests — the shooting of yet another Black man by police.

-While Trump declared the violence “anti-American,” he offered no words for the underlying cause of the anger and protests — accusations of police violence against Black men — and did not mention Jacob Blake, who was badly wounded last week in Kenosha.
+Trump declared the violence “anti-American.”
+He did not mention Jacob Blake, who was left paralyzed after being shot in the back seven times by an officer last week in Kenosha.

 Soon after arriving in the city, a visit made over the objections of state and local leaders, Trump toured the charred remains of a block besieged by violence and fire.
 With the scent of smoke still in the air, he spoke to the owners of a century-old store that had been destroyed and continued to link the violence to the Democrats, blaming those in charge of Kenosha and Wisconsin while raising apocalyptic warnings if their party should capture the White House.

 “These are not acts of peaceful protest but, really, domestic terror,” said Trump.
-And he condemned Democrats for not immediately accepting his offer of federal assistance, claiming “They just don’t want us to come, These governors don’t want to call, and the mayors don’t want to call.
-They have to ask.”
+And he condemned Democratic officials for not immediately accepting his offer of federal enforcement assistance, claiming, “They just don’t want us to come.”

-The city has been riven by protests since the Aug.
-23 shooting of Blake, who was hit seven times in the back by police as he was getting into a car while they were trying to arrest him.
-Protests have been concentrated in a small area of Kenosha, and while there were more than 30 fires set in the first three nights, the situation has calmed since then.
+The city has been the scene of protests since the Aug.
+23 shooting of Blake, who was shot as he tried to get into a car while police were trying to arrest him.
+Protests have been concentrated in a small area of Kenosha.
+While there were more than 30 fires set in the first three nights, the situation has calmed since then.

 Trump’s motorcade passed throngs of demonstrators, some holding American flags in support of the president, others jeering while carrying signs that read Black Lives Matter.
 A massive police presence, complete with several armored vehicles, secured the area, and barricades were set up along several of the city’s major thoroughfares to keep onlookers at a distance from the passing presidential vehicles.

-Offering federal resources to help rebuild the city, Trump toured a high school that had been transformed into a law enforcement command post.
-He said he tried to call the Blake’s mother but opted against it after the family asked that a lawyer listen in.
+Offering federal resources to help rebuild the city, Trump toured a high school that had been transformed into a heavily fortified law enforcement command post.
+He said he tried to call Blake’s mother but opted against it after the family asked that a lawyer listen in.

-He later added he felt “terribly” for anyone who suffered a loss, but otherwise only noted that the situation was “complicated” and “under investigation.”
-The only words acknowledging the suffering of African Americans came from a pastor who attended the law enforcement roundtable.
+Trump later added he felt “terribly” for anyone who suffered a loss, but otherwise only noted that the situation was “complicated” and “under investigation.”
+The only words acknowledging the concerns of African Americans came from a pastor who attended Trump’s law enforcement roundtable.

 Pressed by reporters, Trump repeatedly pivoted away from assessing any sort of structural racism in the nation or its police departments, instead blasting what he saw as anti-police rhetoric.
-Painting a dark portrait of parts of the nation he leads, the president again linked the radical forces he blamed for the violence to the Democrats and their presidential nominee, Joe Biden, declaring that chaos could soon descend on other cities across America.
+Painting a dark portrait of parts of the nation he leads, the president predicted that chaos would descend on cities across America if voters elect Democrat Joe Biden to replace him in November.

+Biden hit back, speaking to donors on a fundraising call after Trump left Kenosha.

+“Donald Trump has failed to protect America.
+So now he’s trying to scare the hell out of America,” Biden said.
+“Violence isn’t a problem in Donald Trump’s eyes.
+It’s a political strategy.”

+Trump aides believe that his tough-on-crime stance will help him with voters and that the more the national discourse is about anything other than the coronavirus, the better it is for the president.

+Biden said after Trump’s Wisconsin visit: “The vast majority of cops are honorable, decent and real.
+But the idea that he wouldn’t even acknowledge the problem — and white nationalists are raising their heads all across the country.”

-Trump condemned unrest in Portland, Oregon, too — as well as an increase in shootings in cities including Chicago and New York — and tried to take credit for stopping the violence in Kenosha with the National Guard.
+Trump condemned unrest in Portland, Oregon, too, where a supporter was shot and killed recently — and an increase in shootings in cities including Chicago and New York — and tried to take credit for stopping the violence in Kenosha with the National Guard.
 But it was Wisconsin’s Democratic governor, Tony Evers, who deployed the Guard to quell demonstrations in response to the Blake shooting, and he had pleaded with Trump to stay away for fear of straining tensions further.

 “I am concerned your presence will only hinder our healing,” Evers wrote in a letter to Trump.
 “I am concerned your presence will only delay our work to overcome division and move forward together.”